'I hope I haven't ruined it': Tolley apologises after leaving Youth MP in tears

 Tolley, Parliament's Deputy Speaker, admitted she had made a mistake in how she handled the situation and wanted to own up to it.

-But she said she would still be talking to organisers of the event to see if they could help the youth MPs prepare to speak without notes.
+But she said she would still be talking to organisers of the event to see if they could help the Youth MPs prepare to speak without notes.

 "It's a skill you need to learn, I understand that," she said.

-"Be prepared to come and speak about something that's really meaningful ...
-Tell us what you really think."

-Dorrance said she had been told prior she could read from notes and had not made a public speech in about five years.
+Dorrance said she had been told prior to her delivery that she could read from her notes and had not made a public speech in about five years.

 But she accepted Tolley's apology.

 "I do.
-I just think she knows that not all of us are public speakers," she told Newstalk ZB.
+I just think she needs to know that not all of us are public speakers," she told Newstalk ZB.

 "I just hope that my message is listened to and that MPs aren't more concerned about rules and protocols and actually care about our views."

-The teen, who left high school earlier, told the Herald she had been crushed that Tolley had suggested she was not speaking from the heart.
+Dorrance, who left high school two weeks ago to start a midwifery course, told the Herald she had been crushed that Tolley had suggested she was not speaking from the heart.

 In an earlier statement, Tolley said she felt "terrible" about the incident and had apologised to Dorrance and Parliament's Speaker, Trevor Mallard.